tavaresgerson/adonisdocbr/src/docs/references/helpers.md

 import string from '@adonisjs/core/helpers/string'

 string.truncate('This is a very long, maybe not that long title', 12)
-// Output: This is a ve...
+// Saída: This is a ve...
 ```

 Por padrão, a string é truncada exatamente no índice fornecido.
 No entanto, você pode instruir o método a esperar que as palavras sejam concluídas.